TodePond/TodePondDotCom/sky/let-me-piss/readme.md

 # Let me use the loo

 Here we go...
-It's time for another [Lu loo tale](https://www.todepond.com/wikiblogarden/health/loo-lu/end/#fn:butch).
+It's time for another [Lu loo tale](https://www.todepond.com/wikiblogarden/health/loo-lu/end/).

 This week, trans people were [legally un-recognised](https://www.thenation.com/article/society/supreme-court-trans-ruling-analysis-uk/) in this country.
 Trans men are no longer viewed as men.
 Trans women are no longer viewed as women.
 Non-binary people are *still* not recognised, just like before, but now we're even more fucked.

 As a joke, I [jokingly asked](https://www.todepond.com/wikiblogarden/health/loo-lu/end/) Keir Starmer which toilet I should use (the mens or the womens) every day for over two weeks but he unfortunately didn't reply.

-Now, the answer to that question is even more unclear, with the head of the government's equality committee [stating](https://www.bbc.co.uk/news/articles/c5y42zzwylvo) that trans people should use the toilet that matches their "biological sex", a [terf](https://youtu.be/1pTPuoGjQsI?si=0aErrKZc10Ezuu9I) dog whistle referring to sex assigned at birth.
+Today, the answer to that question is even more unclear, with the head of the government's equality committee [stating](https://www.bbc.co.uk/news/articles/c5y42zzwylvo) that trans people should use the toilet that matches their "biological sex", a [terf](https://youtu.be/1pTPuoGjQsI?si=0aErrKZc10Ezuu9I) dog whistle referring to sex assigned at birth.
 It sounds like a scientific term but it's not.
 It's completely made up and intentionally vague and divisive.

 What this means is...
 We're now at this ridiculous point where people like [Hunter Schafer](https://www.bbc.co.uk/news/articles/cg4klq45ngvo) will legally have to use the mens loo in this country.